Darwish-md/State-Exam-2023/Topic-06.md

 These control structures provide the ability to create dynamic and interactive web applications by controlling the logic and flow of the scripts.

 ## Sensor through a Web Page:
 HTML5 introduced the ability to access various sensors through a web page using JavaScript.
+The Generic Sensor API is a set of interfaces that expose sensor devices to the web platform.
+The API has a base sensor interface and a set of sensor classes built on top.
 Some of the sensors that can be accessed include:

  - Geolocation Sensor: Allows obtaining the geographical location of the device, such as latitude and longitude coordinates.
  - Accelerometer Sensor: Measures the acceleration forces acting on the device in three-dimensional space.